 - Daytime/Nighttime flash photography and painting with light

 - Digital image archiving as related to chain of custody

 On the second day, class will run into evening hours.

-Patrol officers, crime scene technicians, newly assigned and seasoned detectives, investigations supervisors, crime scene technicians, medical examiner and coroner investigators, military investigative personnel, and attorneys
+Patrol officers, crime scene technicians, newly assigned and seasoned detectives, investigations supervisors, crime scene technicians, medical examiner and coroner investigators, military investigative personnel, and prosecuting attorneys

 This course is IAI Crime Scene Certification approved.